 There is no definite date yet.
 However, when the Government , Justice Secretary David Gauke announced that legislation would be introduced as soon as Parliamentary time allows.
-It's possible that Brexit may slow down the passing of the Bill in Parliament and any new government's priorities may also change.
+We expect this to be in the autumn of 2021.

 What benefits will the new law bring?